 In 1911 the first “feathered fusion” was performed by Russell Hibbs.
 He used local autologous bone (not from the ileum) for the purpose of spine stabilization.
 This concept of utilizing autologous local tissue for reconstructive purposes has been widely utilized in specialties such as plastic surgery but, to-date, have been underutilized in spine surgery.
 Reconstructive spine surgery represents a more modern and refined application of the Hibbs “feathered fusion” technique.
-Inherent in advanced non-rigid applications are the use of modern bone mills, inert and biocompatible bone extenders, autologous tissue grafts and the use of stem cells as well as external bone growth stimulators designed to enhance the osteogenic process particularly in the promotion of motion preserving surgery.
+Inherent in advanced non-rigid applications are the use of modern bone mills, inert and biocompatible bone extenders, autologous tissue grafts and the use of stem cells as well as external bone growth stimulators designed to enhance the osteogenic process particularly in the promotion of motion preserving spine stabilization surgery.
 The concepts are the basis of modern Restorative Spine Surgery.

 As we enter the 21st century it is evident that a careful re-examination of the entire subject of spine stabilization is required as well as a need to focus attention on more physiologic and rational paradigms of thought in spine surgery.

-Laminectomized bone is normally removed for the process of obtaining operative exposure and is then typically, discarded.
+Laminectomized bone is normally removed for the process of obtaining decompression and operative exposure and is then typically, discarded.
 The bone removed (i.e. dorsal processes, lamina and articular facets) represents a significant volume of valuable autologous cortico-cancellous tissue.
 Autologous tissue represents the very best in transplant material for any patient.
 Local autogenous bone has consistently been a underutilized surgical resource in spine surgery.

 Advances in the utilization of autologous tissues have been common in restorative plastic surgery but not in spine surgery.
 Shown above is the bone processor invented by Paul Tessier, the pioneering French plastic surgeon, who initiated the modern era of cranio-facial reconstructive surgery.
 This has been key in the milling of autologous bone for use in spinal surgery.

 Carefully harvested autogenous cortico-cancellous bone from the primary operative site is shown here after bone mill processing.
 The advantages of autologous bone are many and include safety, ready availability, and low cost.
-Some of the many advantages of autogenous milled bone include it’s ability to be utilized with other autologous tissues such as fat grafts allow separation of the milled bone from contact with meninges and nerve elements.
+Some of the many advantages of autogenous milled bone include it’s ability to be utilized with other autologous tissues such as bone marrow and fat grafts which allow separation of the milled bone from contact with meninges and nerve elements.
 The use of such an important natural resource as autologous local bone almost seems out of place in a world where exorbitant pricing for surgical implants and biomaterials appears to be the norm.

 The Burton Experience of over a quarter century utilizing autologous fat grafts on a regular basis to avoid excessive post-surgical epidural fibrosis has led to the appreciation that milled bone could be readily placed around these grafts (thus separating the milled bone from the neural structures) to form non-rigid posterior arthrodesis.